 "For the hand of the Lord will rest on this mountain." —Isaiah 25:10

 Where is this mountain upon which the needs of all peoples will be met and death will be destroyed?
 Jesus intimated that He knew the answer to this question when "He went up onto the mountainside" (Mt 15:29), healed the sick, and multiplied the loaves and fish to feed the masses (Mt 15:38).
 Yet even at Multiplication Mountain Jesus did not provide the needs for all people and destroy death.
 He did that on the mountain of Calvary.
-Here He provided salvation for every human being, rent the veil between God and humanity (Mt 27:51), and destroyed death.
+Here He provided the offer of salvation for every human being, rent the veil between God and humanity (Mt 27:51), and destroyed death (see 1 Cor 15:26).
 The mountain of Advent prefigures Mount Calvary.

 Prayer: Jesus, I choose to walk up the mountain with You even if I must go by way of the cross.

-Rescript: In accord with the Code of Canon Law, I hereby grant the Imprimatur ("Permission to Publish") for One Bread, One Body covering the period from December 1, 2008 through January 31, 2009. †Reverend Joseph R. Binzer, Vicar General of the Archdiocese of Cincinnati, June 17, 2008.
+Rescript: In accord with the Code of Canon Law, I hereby grant the Nihil Obstat ("Permission to Publish") for One Bread, One Body covering the period from December 1, 2019 through January 31, 2020. †Most Reverend Joseph R. Binzer, Auxiliary Bishop, Vicar General of the Archdiocese of Cincinnati, April 2, 2019.